the4thamigo-uk/conflate/README.md

 }
 ```

-Note that in all cases `-data` sources are processed from left-to-right, with values in right files overriding values in left files, so the following doesnt work :
+Note that in all cases `-data` sources are processed from left-to-right, with values in right files overriding values in left files, so the following doesnt work, since the key `"all"`,
+is present in `./testdata/valid_parent.json`:

 ```bash
 $echo 'all="MY OVERRIDDEN VALUE"' |  conflate -data stdin -data ./testdata/valid_parent.json  -format JSON